Settled Minister Search Committee

 Betsy Carlton-Gysan

-Betsy Carlton-Gysan, Candidate for Settled Minister Search Committee
+Betsy Carlton-Gysan, Settled Minister Search Committee

 As a 12-year FP member, I’ve contributed to the Giving First committee, Harvest Moon Festival, Ferry Beach, and a covenant group.
 I’ve steadily participated in RE, moving from teacher to RE Committee to RE Committee chair.
 My roles as spouse and mother contribute to my engagement with FP and its meaning to me.
 Professionally, I’m a systems thinker, skilled facilitator, and team player.
 I hope to assist the community in this role and approach this collaborative and deliberative work with curiosity and a desire to bring all voices into the conversation.